How To Grow Chia Sprouts 3 Ways (Quick and Easy!)

 Seeds have a hard outer layer which is often difficult to digest and inhibits the absorption of vitamins and nutrients.

 The act of sprouting helps break down the outer layer of seeds.
 This enables our bodies to more readily access vitamins and nutrients we normally couldn’t.
-In the case of chia, we can tap into a rich source of omega-3s, protein, and fiber.
+With chia, we can tap into a rich source of omega-3s, protein, and fiber.

 Chia seeds aren’t like other sprouting seeds